 Wellbeing is a group effort

-To shift the focus to supporting total employee wellbeing, employers must understand that individual wellbeing cannot be achieved alone.
-Lack of peer social support or feeling disconnected from others can pose health risks including smoking, excessive alcohol consumption and a lack of physical activity.2 This is where the workplace has a unique opportunity to make a difference.
-Gallup research found that employees who have a best friend at work are seven times as likely to be engaged in their jobs, produce higher quality work and have higher wellbeing.3
+To shift the focus on supporting total employee wellbeing, employers must understand that individual wellbeing cannot be achieved alone.
+A staggering 83% of employees believe it's the leader's responsibility to develop and shape culture.2 Wellbeing is where the workplace has a unique opportunity to make a difference.
+Gallup research found that employees who have a best friend at work are seven times more likely to be engaged in their jobs, produce higher quality work and have higher wellbeing.3

 1. Start at the top.
 Wellbeing is personal.
-It involves all the big and little things you do to support your health and wellbeing, and it looks different for everyone.
-Demonstrate your commitment to your employees' wellbeing through senior leadership communication.
-Work with your leaders to prepare a memo or video thanking employees and acknowledging all that they have been through, and rebrand wellbeing as an opportunity to take care of each other.
+It involves all the big and little things employers do to support the health and wellbeing of employees, and it looks different for everyone.
+A key way to demonstrate your commitment is through senior leadership communication.
+Work with your teams to prepare a memo or video thanking employees and acknowledging all that they've been through, and rebrand wellbeing as an opportunity to take care of each other.

 3. Incentivize with recognition.
 Recognition is a powerful motivator.
-Since 2020, 51% of employers reported using a cash incentive to increase participation; however, there are other ways to motivate employee's wellbeing as well.
-Employee recognition can go a long way to reinforce positive performance, with 35% using recognition as an incentive.4 Praising employees in-person or in an all-staff meeting can make them feel proud.
+Employee recognition can go a long way to reinforce positive performance, with 36% using recognition as an incentive.4 The simplicity of praising employees in person or at an all-staff meeting can have a profound impact on their mental health and overall wellbeing.

-4. Adopt new policies around moving more at work — in the office or at home.
-Studies have shown a strong correlation between long periods of sitting and elevated risk of illness or injury.
+4. Adopt new policies for moving more at work — whether in the office or at home.
+Studies show a strong correlation between long periods of sitting and elevated risk of illness or injury.
 Help employees reverse a sedentary lifestyle through awareness campaigns focused on the dangers of inactivity.
-This policy could include encouraging employees to take a 15-minute walk break for every 90 minutes of sitting.
-You can further encourage employees to team up with a buddy for accountability to move more during the day.
-Consider reviewing workloads, as high work demands will reduce efficacy in adopting any healthy habit.
+This policy could also include offering employees the opportunity to take a 15-minute walk break for every 90 minutes of sitting.
+You can further encourage employees to team up with a buddy for accountability.
+Additionally, consider reviewing employee workloads, as high work demands will reduce efficacy in adopting any healthy habit.

 5. Encourage social connection.
 Wellbeing challenges are a great way to motivate employees to adopt or reengage in healthy habits.
-Foster a sense of connection through wellbeing support networks.
+You can also foster a sense of connection through wellbeing support networks.
 These networks help challenge participants to connect with others who share similar exercise interests, such as a network of Peloton users, yoga enthusiasts or individuals training for community races.
-As described by Gallup, people with thriving social wellbeing have great relationships, which give them positive energy every day.3
+As described by Gallup, people with thriving social wellbeing have great relationships, which give them positive energy daily.3

-According to our Gallagher Better WorksSM Insights Report, emerging trends show that 48% of employers plan to add a wellbeing strategy by 2023.
-This number has increased by 9% since 2019.6 Never more apparent than now is the link between physical and emotional health.
-It's motivating organizations to look for compatible — and even integrated — options that equip employees to address both.
+Emerging trends show that 53% of employers plan to add a wellbeing strategy by 2025.4 Never more apparent than now is the link between physical and emotional health, and it's motivating organizations to look for compatible and even integrated options that equip employees to address both.

-As you explore ways to promote Employee Wellbeing Month, and beyond, Gallagher is here to help.
-The Physical and Emotional Wellbeing Consulting team at Gallagher can offer ideas that help you with a wellbeing action plan for your organization long-term.
+As you explore ways to celebrate Employee Wellbeing Month, the Physical and Emotional Wellbeing Consulting team at Gallagher can offer ideas that help you with a wellbeing action plan for your organization long-term.
 Reach out to Gallagher today to get a conversation started.

 Author Information